-Most multi day rides and estancia/ hotel based trips run through the main season (November - April), but there are some wonderful (although less diverse) opportunities for winter rides in Torres del Paine as well (May-Sept).
+Most trips run through the main summer season, November to April.
+However there are some wonderful (although less diverse) opportunities for winter rides in Torres del Paine as well.

-Anything from half a day to 2 weeks depending on what type of ride you prefer, where you want to stay, and how long you want in the saddle!
+Anything from half a day to two weeks depending on what type of ride you prefer, where you want to stay, and how long you want in the saddle!

 Day rides or longer treks that explore the pampas with the gauchos, head up to glaciers or follow trails through the Cordillera Paine with its mile-high granite peaks.

 Riding through the lush alerce forests, mountain sides and rivers of the Lake District is perhaps one of the most active and thrilling ways of seeing Patagonia whilst at the same …